Section Spotlight: G2 ACE TF Spartan OSS

 |0

-This work, Section Spotlight: G2 ACE TF Spartan OSS [Image 3 of 3], by SPC Isabel Wagner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Section Spotlight: G2 ACE TF Spartan OSS, by SPC Isabel Wagner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.